How to grow a Begonia Maculata in Leca

 The soil will slowly let go of the roots as your plant is growing in Leca, but it could take a little while.
 So for the first few weeks you'll need to carefully rinse the clay balls and roots to remove the excess soil.
 Don't worry about removing everything, do a little every time.
 At a certain point there won't be any soil left and this is when you've finished converting your Begonia from soil to Leca.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Sep 26, 2020 Last updated on: May 30, 2021
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Sep 26, 2020 Last updated on: May 30, 2021